A healthy shoreline property is a place where we can rest, relax and play!

 Hardened shorelines deflect wave energy instead of absorbing it, causing erosion problems further along the shoreline.
-If your shoreline has a retaining wall, plant vegetation along the top of the wall to help filter runoff and reduce the risk of erosion.
+If your shoreline has a retaining wall, plant vegetation along the landward side of the wall to help filter runoff and reduce the risk of erosion.

 3. Take another look at your lawn.

 With a shorter root system, lawns aren’t able to stabilize the soil and filter sediments and pesticides as well as native vegetation which has a longer root system.
-Did you know that over 55 per cent of precipitation runs off lawns which can go directly into a lake?
+Did you know that up to 35 per cent of precipitation runs off lawns which can go directly into a lake?
 Keep lawn areas set back from your shoreline and maintain it with minimal or no water or harmful pesticides.